StarControlGalCiv/GalCiv3StarControl/README.md

 This is a total conversion mod of Stardock's Galactic Civilizations III based on Star Control game series.

 At the moment of this writing Galactic Civilizations III is in beta development stage without official support for making mods for it.
-While a Mods folder exists, files within it do not override game files, yet.
+While a Mods folder exists in Window's user documents, files within it do not override game files, only SFX and Music for now.

 Current version: 0.0.1 Pre-Alpha